Skip to content

 SQL:

-SELECT SUM(amount) AS total
+SELECT SUM(CAST(amount AS REAL)) AS total

 FROM postings